Totally Spies!: Spin-off and crossover

 A spin-off series called The Amazing Spiez! features new characters as spies, retaining Jerry as a regular character in the show.
 While the series focuses on four young teenage siblings—Lee, Megan, Marc, and Tony Clark, the three spy girls make an appearance on the crossover episode "Operation: Dude Ranch Disaster" from season 1.
 The show had its world premiere on 15 March 2009, on Disney Channel Asia; and its US premiere on 26 April 2010, on Cartoon Network.
 In Canada, the show premiered on 2 September 2010 on Teletoon.
 Only the first season and ten Season 2 episodes aired in the US.
+The Amazing Spiez! is set between the events of Totally Spies! seasons 6 and 7.

 Totally Spies! also had a crossover episode in season 5 titled "Totally Mystery Much?" with Martin Mystery, a Marathon-produced series that aired from 2003 to 2006.

 Live-action TV series

-A live-action television series produced by Gloria Sanchez Productions, Banijay Kids & Family and Amazon MGM Studios is in development at Amazon Prime Video and will premiere in 2025.
+A live-action television series produced by Gloria Sanchez Productions, Banijay Kids & Family and Amazon MGM Studios is in development at Amazon Prime Video.